Enjoy these Wacky Wednesday ideas, “If I Ran the Zoo” Printable activity, Dr. Seuss games and learning about idioms.

 - Turn the glasses and dishes upside down when you set the table

 - Move socks to the shirt drawer and shirts to the sock drawer

 - Turn all your stuffed animals on their heads

 Try to set up some very obvious things and have others be a little more difficult to find so your kids can really practice their observation skills.

-More FUN Activities for Dr. Suess Week
+More FUN Games and Activities for Dr. Seuss Week

-These are fun games to use in the car, classroom or at home!
+These are fun games to use in the car, classroom or at home: